 - If there is a problem, respond authentically with valuable answers.
 Customers need solutions or suggestions.

-- Leverage social media management technology to respond accurately and quickly.
+- Leverage a social response tool to respond accurately and quickly.

 3. Create an Engaging Content Plan